longturn/freeciv21/docs/Manuals/client-manual.rst

 If you hover your mouse over the :guilabel:`Map View` button, a pop up widget will appear and give you information about your nation.
-The pop up widget shows: Nationality, Total Population, Year (Turn Number), Gold (Surplus/Deficit), and Tax Rates.
+The pop up widget shows: Nationality, Total Population, Year (Turn Number), Gold (Surplus/Deficit), and National Budget.

 To move around the map canvas, you can right-click in the main map area and the canvas will move.
 The further from the center of the screen, the faster the map canvas will move per mouse click.